A 2025 Guide to Flipping Houses in California: 5 Cities to Consider

 3. Pick a financing option for your flip

-- Hard money loans: These are loans from private lenders for short periods of time — they can come with higher interest rates and can be risky for inexperienced investors.
+• Hard money loans: These hard money loans from private lenders are offered for short periods of time.
+They can come with higher interest rates and can be risky for inexperienced investors.

-- Fannie Mae’s HomeStyle Renovation loan: This is a kind of loan offered by certain lenders that will finance the purchase of the property as well as the costs of the renovations — all wrapped up into one mortgage.
+• Fannie Mae’s HomeStyle Renovation loan: This type of loan finances the purchase of the property as well as the costs of the renovations, all wrapped up into one mortgage.

-- FHA 203K Mortgage: This option allows homeowners to finance up to $35,000 in repairs identified by an FHA home appraiser or inspector.
-This option, however, requires the homeowner to occupy the home as their primary residence after purchasing, so it will not be the right choice for many house flippers.
+• FHA 203K Mortgage: This option allows homeowners to finance up to $35,000 in repairs identified by an FHA home appraiser or inspector.
+This option, however, requires the homeowner to occupy the home as their primary residence after purchasing, so it may not be the right choice for many house flippers.

 Seek expert advice: There are benefits and drawbacks to each financing option.
 HomeLight always recommends that you work with a financial advisor to find the best financing option for you.